How to Budget as a Couple

 /

 But where do you even begin?
 Joint budgeting can look much different than budgeting for yourself, and it’s something that requires learning, love, and compromise.
-Don’t worry though — we’ll help you start this journey.
+Don’t worry though; we're here to help you on this journey.

 Start by assessing your situation

 The basics: Look at income and expenses.
 You need to know what money is coming in and what is going out.
-Jot down your combined monthly income and expenses over the past few months.
 The simplest way to do it?
 Look back on your bank statements (transaction history) together and add up your incomes and expenses by category.
-Or, even better: Use Origin.
+(Or, even better: Use Origin.)

-Evaluate how you’re currently tracking money: Even without a formal budget, you’re somehow tracking money (somehow), even if it’s just by checking your account balance.
-Note what you’re currently doing to track your money as an individual and a couple.
+Evaluate how you’re currently tracking money: Even without a formal budget, you’re somehow tracking money, even if it’s just by checking your account balance.
+Take note of what you’re currently doing to track your money as an individual and a couple.

-Be transparent and open: Keeping money secrets can be detrimental to any relationship.
+Be transparent and open: Keeping money secrets can be detrimental.
 Make sure everything is out in the open— be honest and open as you’re both learning about your joint relationship with money.

-After assessing your current state, you’ll want to identify where you want to go from here.
-What does that mean?
-It’s time to set goals.
+After assessing your current state, identify where you want to go from here.

-Set forth specific financial targets you want to reach and make sure you’re both on the same page.
-Maybe your first goal is building an emergency fund, maybe it’s buying a home, or even being financially prepared to have children.
-Whatever your goals may be, take time to discover them together and most importantly write them down and keep track of them somewhere.
-Once you put pen to paper, you can turn your goals into realities.
+Set specific financial targets you want to reach and make sure you’re both on the same page.
+Maybe your first goal is building an emergency fund, maybe it’s buying a home, or getting financially set to have children.
+Whatever your goals may be, discover them together — and write them down somewhere.

 Some guiding questions: